-Speedster7t devices include DDR5 interfaces (DDR4 in the AC7t1500), ensuring that memory capacity requirements can be satisfied across a vast application space.
-The DDR4/5 PHY and controller in Speedster7t devices are compliant to the DDR4/5 JEDEC specification and can operate up to 3200 Mbps in ×4, ×8 and ×16 width configurations.
+Speedster7t FPGAs include DDR4/5 interfaces ensuring that memory capacity requirements can be satisfied across a vast application space.
+The DDR4/5 PHY and controller in Speedster7t FPGAs are compliant to the DDR4/5 JEDEC specification.
+DDR4 in the Speedster7t AC7t1500/AC7t1550 can operate up to 3,200 Mbps in ×4, ×8 and ×16 width configurations.
 The implementation supports component memories, UDIMM/SO-DIMM form factors as well as RDIMMs and LRDIMMs.
-See the table below for a summary of the key specifications and features.
+DDR5 in the Speedster7t AC7t800 supports up to 5600Mbps in ×4 and ×8 modes implemented using component DRAMs, UDIMM and RDIMM.
+Refer to the tables below for a summary of the key specifications and features.